Cahill’s Lookout in Katoomba (Megalong Valley Views)

 Boars Head Rock

-Look for a small sign that says Boars Head climbing area.
-This is a popular spot for abseiling and rock climbing, where climbers can descend up to 200 metres into the valley.
+Look for a small sign marking the Boars Head climbing area, a popular spot for abseiling and rock climbing, where adventurers can descend up to 200 metres into the valley.

-Do note though that there is no fencing around Boars Head, so it’s strongly recommended to stay well away from the cliff edge.
+Please note that there’s no fencing at Boars Head, so it’s important to stay well back from the cliff edges for safety.

 Narrow Neck Lookout